 - There are generally no outstanding tasks remaining for the estate administration, such as the sale of real estate in Orange County or the redeeming of bonds.

+As the personal representative, it is important to take the final steps to close a probate administration.
+First, you must know when you are permitted to close it.
 Once you have determined that it is time to close the estate, the next step is to carry out the actual estate-closing process.
 We have helped countless personal representatives perform these tasks, and we would be happy to help you as well.
 We encourage you to view our client testimonials page today to learn more about our services.